jentery/engl230v3/prompt2.md

 ## Aim

-Your response to this prompt should demonstrate to your audience why the production and performance of voice tracks are important to interpretations of their content.
+Your response to this prompt should demonstrate why the production and performance of voice tracks are important aspects of a story.
 This is an assignment about **how sound is communicated**: the timbre, the vibe, the ambience, the pacing, the speaker . . . with attention to voice in particular.
 The "how" of audio production shapes the "what" of its content.

 ## Format